Acer truncatum aka Shantung Maple

 Shantung Maple, Purple Blow Maple, Shandong Maple

-How to care for Shantung Maple
+How difficult is it to take care of Shantung Maple

 Shantung Maple requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.